cisco-open/ssh2influx/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Cisco Sample Code License, Version 1.1 License.
-See [LICENSE.md](./LICENSE.md) for more information.
+Distributed under the Apache License, Version 2.0 License.
+See [LICENSE](./LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>